bekk/bekk-christmas/post/kotlin/kotlin-metaprogramming.md

 }
 ```

 Kotlinpoet correctly identified that the `Code` class is visible, and thus didn't add an import or use the fully qualified name for the class.
 However, if we change the return type of our function to `LONG` it would include it as an import.
-Consequently it would also generate code that wouldn't compile as our function has `return this` which isn't a `Long`.
+Consequently it would also generate code that wouldn't compile as our function has `return this` which isn't a `Long` , whoopsi.

+This seems like quite alot of work to get a small class you may think to yourself.
+And while I tend to agree, it also opens up a few possibilities for automation down the line.

+Dependent on by 285 packages on [mvnrepository.com](https://mvnrepository.com/artifact/com.squareup/kotlinpoet/usages), most notably: [Arrow (Arrow-Meta)](https://arrow-kt.io/docs/0.10/apidocs/arrow-meta/arrow.meta.encoder/-meta-api/index.html), [Microsoft Thrifty compiler plugin](https://github.com/microsoft/thrifty/tree/master/thrifty-compiler-plugins) and the [apollo-compiler](https://github.com/apollographql/apollo-android/tree/main/apollo-compiler)